confluentinc/examples/clients/docs/csharp.rst

        dotnet build

 #.
-Run the example application, passing in arguments for (a) whether to produce or consume (produce) (b) the topic name (c) the local file with configuration parameters to connect to your |ak| cluster and (d, Windows only) a local file with default trusted root CA certificates.
+Run the example application, passing in arguments for:

+   - (a) whether to produce or consume (produce)
+   - (b) the topic name
+   - (c) the local file with configuration parameters to connect to your |ak| cluster
+   - (d) Windows only: a local file with default trusted root CA certificates.

    .. code:: shell